tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 - Spot: `BTCUSDT`
 - USD-M Futures: `BTCUSDT`
 - COIN-M Futures: `BTCUSD_PERP`
-- Stream names are usually lowercase, such as `btcusdt@trade`
+- Stream names are usually lowercase, such as `btcusdt@trade`.
+Refer to the examples and/or exchange API docs for exact stream names.

 Client order IDs deserve the same care.
 If you do not need a custom client order ID, omit it.
-If your strategy relies on idempotency, retries, or reconciliation, generate an ID before sending the order and persist it.
-If you build your own value, keep the SDK's product prefix in place and stay within Binance's length and character constraints.
+If your strategy relies on idempotency, retries, or reconciliation, generate an ID before sending the order and persist it using the restClient.generateNewOrderId() method.
+If you build your own value, keep the SDK's product prefix in place (query it using restClient.getOrderIdPrefix()) and stay within Binance's length and character constraints.

 ### 6. Watch clocks and rate limits